Germany and South Africa Forge Partnership for Green Hydrogen Projects

 Green hydrogen, which is generated by splitting water into hydrogen and oxygen through the use of renewable energy, holds significant potential as a clean fuel source across various industries, including transportation, petrochemicals, and steel.

-Recently, the Netherlands and jointly launched a $1 billion green hydrogen fund in South Africa, following the footsteps of a similar fund established in Namibia last year.
+Recently, the and jointly launched a $1 billion green hydrogen fund in South Africa, following the footsteps of a similar fund established in Namibia last year.

 South Africa, as the continent's most advanced economy and the world's 14th largest emitter of greenhouse gases, has prioritized green hydrogen as a key element in its decarbonization efforts.